 - How do staff’s proper names appear in print?
 Robert or Bob?
 Middle initial or not?

-Online communications consultant Kyla Cromer recommends including preferred terminology.
+What about preferred terminology?
 For example, do you ask people in email and on your website to “click” on a menu option, or “select” it, or “choose” it?
 When you save something does a “window” appear, or a “box” or a “pop up”?

 You should also include rules about abbreviations, capitalization, acronyms, formatting, and anything else related to how words, numbers, and punctuation appear in your publications.

 - Do you use periods in acronyms or not, such as USA or U.S.A.?
 Washington, D.C. or Washington, DC?

 - Formatting phone numbers: use parentheses around the area code or not?

 - Formatting email addresses: all lower case or are capital letters OK?

 - Formatting website addresses: include the http:// and www. or not?
 What about capital letters?

 - Formatting numbered lists: 1. and 2. or 1) and 2)